what3words/w3w-swift-components/Documentation/PreviousVersions/UpgradeFromV1.md

 Overview
 --------

-Version 2 of this repository includes the version 1.3.0 autosuggest component which is depreciated.
-Also the module name has changed.

 The GitHub repository name has changed from `w3w-autosuggest-textfield-swift` to `w3w-swift-components`.
 The old URL redirects to the new one.

 This represents our intention to offer more than just the text field component.
-In version 2.0.0 we also introduced a component based on `UISearchController`.
+In version 2.0.0 we also introduced a component based on `UISearchController`, and following that we introduced map based code allowing you to draw what3words gridlines on your MKMapView with `W3WMapHelper`

 Installing
 ----------